UK Walking Cycling Holidays and trails are famous among enthusiasts all over the world.

-If you love to keep it green then the UK is a great place to enjoy walking and other outdoor activities whilst also being kind the environment.
+If you love to keep it green then the UK is a great place to enjoy walking and other outdoor activities, like watch sunset in London, whilst also being kind the environment.

 But how do you plan a one-week backpacking holiday in the UK?

 Here are some tips to plan the best environmentally friendly holiday in this beautiful place.